Kuzma Stabi R

 You know how we feel about their contribution to speed stability, but if you’re not aware, read this blog post, on how we specify a drive belt.

-Their belt is more rigid than any belt we've seen, with one exception: our belts.
+Their belt is more rigid than any belt we've seen, with the exception of our early Kapton belts.

 DC Motors